shyed2001/Domains_And_Web_Site_Hosting/README.md

 (5) Best WordPress Plugins Of 2023 | TechRadar. https://www.techradar.com/best/best-wordpress-plugins.

+	Domain Extension	Description
+	.com.bd	                Intended for Commercial entities and purposes	buy off in 29/10/2021

+	.org.bd	                Intended for Not-for-profit entities	TO DO - Make a list page for  and of all NGO .info.bd	Intended for personal names, only individuals can register	TO DO - Personal Blog

+	.net.bd	                Restricted to Bangladeshi Internet Service Provider's infrastructure	TO DO - Get a reseller web hosting server Account.
+	.edu.bd	Restricted to Bangladeshi Educational institute, college and universities	To DO - List page for all Bangladeshi Educational institute, college and universities
+	.ac.bd	Restricted to Bangladeshi Academic institute, schools and coaching center	To DO - Personal Tutorial Pages .gov.bd	Restricted to Government

 Yes, you can add HTML, CSS, JS and PHP to your WordPress website.
 There are different ways to do this, depending on what you want to achieve.
 Here are some options: